QuentinMoss/image-transfer/README.md

 If you just want to move an image from one account to another in the same region, there are [faster ways](http://docs.rackspace.com/images/api/v2/ci-devguide/content/image-sharing.html) to do this.

+It will take many hours for this process to finish.
+If you're running this script on a remove server over SSH, be sure to start it in `tmux` or `screen`.

 The performance of this script could likely be improved by splitting the transfer of the partial image files from one Cloud Files region to the other in to multiple threads.